kimmyd70/learning-journal/css-notes.md

 + Force inheritance by using inherit language: {padding: inherit;}

 Different browsers may display different css quirks or bugs--simple is better

+Look at syntax on colors Ch11 when needed